tokhir-l/Tahlil_AI/README.md

 # Tahlil: A Data Science Agentic Framework

-Tahlil (Data Science - Structured Thought and Action) is a Python-based agentic framework for automating data science tasks.
-It leverages a multi-agent system powered by Google's Gemini models to analyze data, devise a plan, write and execute code, and iteratively refine the solution to answer a user's query.
+Tahlil is a Python-based agentic framework for automating data science tasks.
+It leverages a multi-agent system to analyze data, devise a plan, write and execute code, and iteratively refine the solution to answer a user's query.

-This project is inspired by the paper from Google Research: [DS-STAR: A State-of-the-Art Versatile Data Science Agent](https://research.google/blog/ds-star-a-state-of-the-art-versatile-data-science-agent/).
-[Paper](https://arxiv.org/pdf/2509.21825)

-## Features
+# Features

 - **Agentic Workflow**: Implements a pipeline of specialized AI agents (Analyzer, Planner, Coder, Verifier, Router, Debugger, Finalizer) that collaborate to solve data science problems.
 - **Reproducibility**: Every step of the pipeline is saved, including prompts, generated code, execution results, and metadata.
 This allows for complete auditability and reproducibility of results.